Updated: Mar 30

 Some of these documents may have different names depending on which province or territory you are in.
 Check out our resources to keep track of all the names, no matter where you’re located.

-Depending on your province or territory you may not need a lawyer to create an advance healthcare directive, unless your situation is complex.
+Depending on your province or territory you may not need a lawyer to create an advanced healthcare directive and appoint your substitute decision maker, unless your situation is complex.

 The death of an executor